Soft skills you will acquire

 Based on Goleman’s model, the present module will help you to:

-Learn how to recognize and understand your emotions in the present
+Learn how to recognise and understand your emotions in the present

-Learn how to recognize and understand other people’s emotions
+Learn how to recognise and understand other people’s emotions

 Learn how to control your emotions in order to respond effectively in everyday life challenges

 Learn how to motivate yourself in achieving your goals

 Learn how to establish self-confidence in order to create healthy social relationships and bonds